-This is part 1 of our blog series about frequently asked questions for car accidents in North Dakota.
+This is part 1, out of 7, of our blog series about frequently asked questions for car accidents in North Dakota.

 What should I do if an adjuster from the at-fault party’s insurance company calls me?